-Third party Issuing CAs who enter into a contractual relationship with GlobalSign may operate their own RA and authorize the issuance of Certificates.
+Third parties who enter into a contractual relationship with GlobalSign may operate their own RA and authorize the issuance of Certificates.
 Third parties must comply with all the requirements of this CP and the terms of their contract which may also refer to additional criteria as recommended by the CA/B Forum.
 RAs may implement more restrictive vetting practices if their internal policy dictates.

-In order to issue certain Certificate types, RAs may need to rely on Certificates issued by third party Certification Authorities or other third-party databases and sources of information Such as government national identity cards such as passwords, eID, and drivers licenses.
-Where the RA relies on Certificates issued by third party Certification Authorities, Relying Parties are advised to review additional information by referring to such third party's CPS.
+To issue certain Certificate types, RAs may need to rely on Certificates issued by third party Certification Authorities or other third-party databases and sources of information such as government national identity cards such as passports, eID, and drivers' licenses.
+Where the RA relies on Certificates issued by a third party Certification Authority, RA must review the validation practices of the third party and relying party obligations by referring to such third party's CPS.